-They have to detox and cleanse of all the toxins as a result of the alcohol.
+They have to detox and cleanse themselves of all the toxins that were the result of the alcohol.
 They go through withdrawals, sweat and sometimes throw up.

-Anyone who’s gone through will tell you it’s a horrible process.
+Anyone who’s gone through it will tell you it’s a horrible process.

 We have been drunks on resistance, on thought and on past/future.